-Montreal’s West Island has, seemingly overnight, become a hub for Southern-style seafood boils, with the recent opening of two new casual dining spots.
+Montreal’s West Island has, seemingly overnight, become a hub for Southern-style seafood boil, with the recent opening of two new casual dining spots.

 Ooh!
 Crabe was the first to open, on November 1 (after a brief takeout-only soft opening), out in Pierrefonds, in the West Island’s northern reach.
 A few days later, on November 6, Seau de Crabe landed on the scene, but in Pointe-Claire.
 The latter is part of a fledgling franchise, with another location off-island, in Laval, and one considerably farther-flung, in Dubai.

-The two new restaurants specialize in seafood boils, a meal of Cajun-spiced seafood, corn, and potatoes, typically eaten communally — usually donning a plastic bib — that’s a staple in Southern United States.
-The dish, however, has roots in Canada’s Maritime provinces (New Brunswick, Nova Scotia, and Prince Edward Island), from which thousands of Acadians were deported in the mid-1700s.
+The two new restaurants specialize in seafood boil, a meal of Cajun-spiced seafood, corn, and potatoes, typically eaten communally — usually donning a plastic bib.
+It’s a staple in the Southern United States and has roots in Canada’s Maritime provinces (New Brunswick, Nova Scotia, and Prince Edward Island), from which thousands of Acadians were deported in the mid-1700s.
 Many landed in Louisiana, bringing with them Acadian food traditions.

-Other than the boil, the restaurants are offering up a similar array of fried fare, including baskets of battered calamari, mozzarella sticks, and French fries.
+Besides the boil, the restaurants offer a similar array of fried fare, including baskets of battered calamari, mozzarella sticks, and french fries.
 Ooh!
-Crabe lists a few additional options, including fish and chips, “loaded sausages” with potatoes, cheddar, pickled jalapeño, and a somewhat unexpected shrimp Alfredo.
-(Worth noting: Though shrimp Alfredo is hardly a standard at Cajun restaurants down south, creamy seafood pastas, like crawfish Monica, are.)
+Crabe lists a few additional options: fish and chips; “loaded sausages” with potatoes, cheddar, pickled jalapeño; and a somewhat unexpected shrimp Alfredo.
+(Worth noting: Though shrimp Alfredo is hardly a standard at Cajun restaurants down south, creamy seafood pasta, like crawfish Monica, is.)

 Seau de Crabe is open daily from 12 to 10 p.m. at 1866 Sources Boulevard.